Graduate School of Management, Globis University: University Status

 Globis Management School was accredited in December 2005 as a for-profit university established by a private company (株式会社立大学, kabushiki gaisha ritsu daigaku).
 Provisions for the establishment of this type of university had been introduced as part of the Special Zones for Structural Reform Program (構造改革特別区域制度, kōzō kaikaku tokubetsu kuiki seido) previously in 2003.
 This led to the establishment of the Graduate School of Management, Globis University in April 2006.
 That same year, university campuses in Tokyo and Osaka were formally established.

 However, in 2008 the decision was made to change the incorporation entity of Graduate School of Management, Globis University to a non-profit incorporated educational institution (学校法人, gakkō hōjin) private university (私立大学, shiritsu daigaku).
 This entity type had traditionally been reserved for organizations with substantial funds and ownership of land for campus development, but became an option for universities established by private companies after MEXT introduced changes to requirements.
 Changing to an incorporated educational institution allowed Globis University to establish a fund supported by internal reserves and donations, enabling a more stable and long-term development of the educational environment and campus facilities.

 Expansion

 Further university campus locations were added in Nagoya in 2009, Sendai in 2012, Fukuoka in 2013, and Yokohama and Mito, Ibaraki in 2017.
-Outside of Japan campus locations were opened in Singapore in 2019, Bangkok in 2020, and San Francisco in 2021.
+Outside of Japan campus locations were opened in Singapore in 2019, Bangkok in 2020, San Francisco in 2021, and Brussels in 2022.

 Campuses

 Globis University has five campuses in Tokyo, Osaka, Nagoya, Sendai, and Fukuoka and two satellite campuses (特設キャンパス, tokusetsu kyanpasu) in Yokohama and Mito, Ibaraki in Japan.
 The main campus is located near Kōjimachi Station in Banchō, Chiyoda in central Tokyo, which offers both Japanese and English-language MBA programs.
 The Osaka, Nagoya, Sendai, and Fukuoka campuses offer Japanese-language MBA programs.
 Satellite campuses in Yokohama and Mito only offer non-degree Pre-MBA courses in Japanese.

-Outside of Japan Globis University offers non-degree English-language Pre-MBA courses at campus locations in Singapore, Bangkok, and San Francisco.
+Outside of Japan Globis University offers non-degree English-language Pre-MBA courses at campus locations in Singapore, Bangkok, San Francisco, and Brussels.